Kyle-Pu/Mathematics/README.md

 # Mathematics
-Creating a HUGE math library coded in Java!
+Creating a HUGE math library coded in Java, C++, and Python!
 Great for both new and experienced developers.
 All math levels are welcome!!!

 [![Open Source Helpers](https://www.codetriage.com/kyle-p/mathematics/badges/users.svg)](https://www.codetriage.com/kyle-p/mathematics)
 Feel free to subscribe to our contribution stream on CodeTriage!